ABOUT THE COLORADO DRAGON BOAT FESTIVAL

 The races make the Colorado Dragon Boat Festival Denver’s most unique summertime free family event, but we also take our mission — to build bridges of awareness, knowledge and understanding between the diverse Asian Pacific American (APA) communities and the general public through cultural education, leadership development, and athletic competition — very seriously.

 Our Asian Marketplace has been, from the very start, a wonderful place to shop for gifts, artwork, novelties and fashion that reflect culture from across Asia and the Pacific.
-The Taste of Asia Food Court showcases some of the area’s best Asian restaurants as well as the culinary talents of organizations and individuals who prepare a weekend’s worth of dishes for your enjoyment.
+The two Taste of Asia Food Courts showcase some of the area’s best Asian restaurants as well as the culinary talents of organizations and individuals who prepare a weekend’s worth of dishes for your enjoyment.
 You won’t just find typical Chinese or Japanese food either.
-You’ll find Thai, Korean and Vietnamese cuisine, and you can sample Laotian and Filipino food at the Colorado Dragon Boat Festival.
+You’ll find Thai, Korean and Vietnamese cuisine, and you can sample Hmong and Filipino food at the Colorado Dragon Boat Festival.
 It’s truly like eating your way across Asia without ever leaving Denver!

 From the first year, we’ve had an area dedicated for kids called Dragonland, where volunteer organizations such as the Denver Art Museum and the Girl Scouts teach kids activities from origami to cutting out dragon masks, and help them learn about Asian culture.
 This year we’re also adding a Dragonland Stage that will feature children’s performers and storytellers to educate while they entertain.